Need help with your Discussion

 Response to Classmate 2

 Hello, great post.
-I agree that clear and effective communication is the key to better patient outcomes.
+Clear and effective communication is the key to better patient outcomes.
 A healthcare facility with chronic communication breakdown will be headed for poor patient outcomes, un-endless malpractice lawsuits, high employee turnover, and an unbearable environment to work for employees and patients to get healthcare assistance.
-Poor communication is the leading cause of medical errors (Hicks, 2019), despite most hospitals having systems to prevent errors.
-This is because physicians and staff nurses fail to document patient care in a precise, accurate, and timely manner.
+Poor communication is the leading cause of medical errors (Hicks, 2019), despite most hospitals having systems to prevent the mistakes.
+This is because physicians and staff nurses fail to document patient care precisely, accurately, and timely.
 When this kind of communication is lacking, healthcare professionals cannot correctly identify mistakes before adverse medical events occur.
-Further, when physicians take up autocratic leadership styles over the nurses and other subordinates, information exchange and feedback that could be beneficial to patients may be hindered.
-This is because autocratic leaders tend to hold information from nurses so as to retain power (Chaudry et al., 2008).
+Further, when physicians take up autocratic leadership styles over the nurses and other subordinates, information exchange and feedback that could benefit patients may be hindered.
+This is because authoritarian leaders tend to hold information from nurses to retain power (Chaudry et al., 2008).

 The healthcare system stands on the two principles of beneficence and non-maleficence.
-Under these two, the system seeks to do all it can to benefit the patient while not causing any harm to the patient.
-In non-maleficence, the physician makes decisions that bring no harm to the patient or society.
-However, the current healthcare system has physicians that make decisions that aim at causing no harm to society at the expense of the patient.
-For example, using human subjects for studies that could benefit society yet harm the patient at an individual level is morally wrong (Walshe & Shortell, 2004).
+Under these two, the plan seeks to do all it can to benefit the patient while not causing any harm to the patient.
+In non-maleficence, the physician makes decisions that do not damage the patient or society.
+However, the current healthcare system has physicians that make decisions that aim at causing no damage to the community at the expense of the patient.
+For example, using human subjects for studies that could benefit the community yet harm the patient at an individual level is morally wrong (Walshe & Shortell, 2004).
 The Bible states that the body is the temple of the Holy Spirit and should not be involved in any unholiness.
 When experiments are done on human subjects without their knowledge, it goes against Biblical morals and those of the persons involved.

 References